 15 Fox Place

-There are a lot of great spots to eat in India Square, including restaurants specializing in Goan, Hyderabadi, and vegetarian southern Indian food.
-Rasoi focuses on dishes from northern India, and it’s our favorite place in the area for group dinners.
-Get a few orders of puri (puffed bread the size of rugby balls), and a bunch of shareable entrees, like the tender, deeply spiced lamb rogan josh or a platter of various meats and vegetables cooked in a tandoori oven.
+Rasoi is one of the many great options in Jersey City’s Little India.
+It focuses on dishes from Northern India, and is one of our favorite places in the area for group dinners.
+Get a few orders of puri and a bunch of shareable entrees, like the tender, deeply spiced lamb rogan josh or a platter of various meats and vegetables cooked in a tandoori oven.
 Families and larger groups are most often seen here, but if you’re running solo and craving some samosas, you can place an order to-go as well.

 You’ll find Philippine Bread House in a small shopping plaza with two other Filipino businesses in Jersey City’s Five Corners.
 The move: swing by in the morning and load up on sweet and squishy ensaymadas, coco buns, pan de sal, ube cakes, bibingka galapong, and whatever else speaks to you from behind the pastry cases or in the well-stocked pre-packaged displays. $10 (which is their credit card minimum) will get you far, but no one’s stopping you from over-ordering and freezing your haul as a little treat for your future self.
 If you come during lunch, plan on also ordering one of their hot-dish combos that come with rice and your pick of different stews or other meat and seafood dishes.